Raza023/Raza023/README.md

 #### Passionate IT Professional at Mezino | Innovator & Lifelong Learner

 <!-- Add an introduction about yourself -->
-I'm a dedicated professional contributing my skills and expertise at [Mezino](https://www.mezino.com/).
+I'm a dedicated professional contributing my skills and expertise at [Redmath](https://www.redmath.com/) partner company of [Mezino](https://www.mezino.com/).
 With a solid educational foundation, including a Bachelor's degree in Information Technology from [PUCIT](https://www.pucit.edu.pk/), and completion of Inter in Computer Science from [Superior College](https://www.superiorcolleges.edu.pk/), I've developed a profound understanding of the technology landscape.

 <!-- Highlight your skills or technologies -->
 ## 🔧 Expertise & Technologies